Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry

-Note that the imbalance between $ {}_{R} B^{\gamma}_{\mu \tau \sigma} $ and $ {}_{L} B^{\gamma}_{\mu \tau \sigma} $ in equation (\ref{def.b.neat}) is fixed by the gauge properties of $ \Gamma^{\alpha}_{\mu \nu} $ given by equation (\ref{gauge.gamma.cartan}), so it's fundamental to this structure.
-It is not adjustable for this Cartan type connection without changing the coefficient of the second term in equation (\ref{gauge.gamma.cartan}).
-Furthermore, if one attempts to use a full Weyl connection analog in place of the Cartan form of equation (\ref{def.gamma.cartan}) by adding the term $ \delta^{\alpha}_{\mu} v_{\nu} $ to the right side of that equation, no suitable generalized curvature $ B^{\gamma}_{\mu \tau \sigma} $ emerges at all.
-Rather, $ {}_{R} B^{\gamma}_{\mu \tau \sigma} $ and $ {}_{L} B^{\gamma}_{\mu \tau \sigma} $ will then attempt to enter more symmetrically in the analog of equation (\ref{def.b.neat}), and that will lead to the disappearance of the derivatives of $ \Gamma^{\alpha}_{\mu \nu} $ from the result.
-Without the derivative terms, this quantity cannot reduce to the theory of reference \cite{rankin.caqg} in the complex plane at all.
-In other words, this structure actually discriminates against the analog of Weyl's original theory\cite{weyl.stm} and favors the Cartan case, which has torsion rather than nonmetricity.
+Now note that if one attempts to use a full Weyl connection analog by setting $ n = 1 $ in equation (\ref{def.gamma.mixed}), that causes $ k $ to become zero in equation (\ref{gauge.gamma.mixed.k}), and no suitable generalized curvature $ B^{\gamma}_{\mu \tau \sigma} $ emerges at all.
+Rather, as $ k $ approaches $ 0 $ in equation (\ref{def.b.neat.k}), the coefficients of $ {}_{R} B^{\gamma}_{\mu \tau \sigma} $ and $ {}_{L} B^{\gamma}_{\mu \tau \sigma} $ approach equal but opposite infinite values.
+Essentially, equation (\ref{def.b.neat.k}) must then be replaced by

+or any simple multiple of the right side of this equation, but that will lead to the disappearance of the derivatives of $ \Gamma^{\alpha}_{\mu \nu} $ from the result.
+Without the derivative terms, this quantity cannot reduce to anything at all like the theory of reference \cite{rankin.caqg} in the complex plane, reducing to zero instead.
+In other words, this structure actually discriminates against the quaternionic analog of Weyl's original theory\cite{weyl.stm}, and favors the cases which have some torsion.
 This differs from reference \cite{rankin.caqg}, in which both the Weyl and Cartan type connections were in principle allowed.

 Finally, the four vector $ v_{\mu} $ of equation (\ref{def.vbar.xtnd}) has its own directly associated Yang-Mills field tensor\cite{carmeli}.
 The gauge properties give that {\samepage } gauge transforms just as $ B^{\gamma}_{\mu \tau \sigma} $ does, or